Remote Control (game show): Snack Break

 At the end of the first round, the contestants were treated to a snack; however, as they were guests of an unconventional host, the snacks were delivered in unusual ways.
-In the vast majority of episodes, the contestants held bowls above their heads to catch the snack as it was dumped onto them from above.
-When the nature of the snack made this method impractical, it would be lowered from above on trays or delivered by the hostess.
+In the vast majority of episodes, the contestants held bowls above their heads to catch the snack as it was dumped onto them from above, such as popcorn or candy.
+When the nature of the snack such as cheese and crackers made this method impractical, it would be lowered from above on trays or delivered by the hostess.
 In some episodes, each contestant was hit with a pie in the face.
+Sometimes, the snacks would be delivery from a bistro or a pizza place.

 During the first season, the Snack Break occurred in the middle of the round, and the contestant in the lead at that point had the chance to win a small prize by correctly guessing which one of three refrigerators held it (similar to the Big Deal on Let's Make a Deal).
 The other two each held a revolting food item.